Lunoastro/thegoodthebadtheugly_coding_learning/c_language/README.md

 The same can also be said for switches and for_loops as they also follow the same design.

-Arrays seem to be immutable no matter if you declare it with `[num]` or `[]`
+Arrays seem to be immutable no matter if you declare it with `[num]` or `[]` The & operator is used to get the address of a variable to which the user input will be saved to